The Open Crepant Transformation Conjecture for Toric Calabi-Yau 3-Orbifolds: Global Mirror Curve and Analytic Continuation

 Let $\M_\pm = \Spec \C[q_{\pm,1}, \dots, q_{\pm,k}] \cong \C^k$.
 We glue the two charts together using the relation (\ref{eq:Qchange}) on the common open subset $\{q_{\pm,1} \neq 0\}$ to obtain a $k$-dimensional space $\M$.
 Through Proposition \ref{prop:MirrorcurveWallCross}, the mirror curve $C_{q_\pm}^\pm$ of $\X_\pm$, defined over the chart $\M_\pm$, fit into a global family of affine curves over $\M$.

 \begin{remark} \rm{ There is a map from $\M_\pm$ to the affine chart corresponding to $\X_\pm$ in the secodary variety given by the lattice map $\Z^k \to \Lat^\vee$ that sends the first basis vector to $p_{\pm, 1}$ and the $a$-th basis vector ($a \ge 2$) to $p_a$.
-Under this map, we obtain a compatification of the family $C_{q_{\pm}}^\pm$ as the pullback of a divisor in a flat family of toric surfaces over the corresponding chart of the secondary variety.
-See \cite[Section 4.3.1]{FLT19} and the references therein.
-If the secondary fan is simplicial, there is a global family of compactified mirror curves over the entire secondary variety, which is a divisor in a flat family of toric surfaces. }\end{remark}
+Under this map, we obtain a compactification of the family $C_{q_{\pm}}^\pm$ as the pullback of a divisor in a flat family of toric surfaces over the corresponding chart of the secondary variety.
+See \cite[Section 4.3.1]{FLT19} and the references therein. }\end{remark}

 \begin{example} \rm{ For the crepant resolution $K_{\P^1} \oplus \O_{\P^1} \to \A_1$ (see Examples \ref{ex:A1SecondaryFan}, \ref{ex:A1MC}, and \ref{ex:A1MCId}), $\M = \P(1,2)$ is the secondary variety.
 The compactified global mirror curve over $\M$ is illustrated in Figure \ref{fig:A1GlobalMC}.